Arsnael/james-project/src/adr/0019-reactor-netty-adoption.md

 * It's a reactive server
 * It's using [Reactor](https://projectreactor.io/), which is the same technology that we use in the rest of our codebase
-* Implementing JMAP do not require high level HTTP server features
+* Implementing JMAP does not require high level HTTP server features

 ## Consequences